Divine Delights: Unveiling the Joyous Catholic Feast Days

 St. Joseph’s Day Observance

 Just two days later, on March 19, we celebrate St. Joseph’s Day.
 This day honors St. Joseph, the husband of Mary and foster father of Jesus.
-It’s a big deal worldwide, especially in Europe and (Dummies).
+It’s a big deal worldwide, especially in Europe and Canada (Dummies).

 Unlike the rowdy St. Patrick’s Day, St. Joseph’s Day is more low-key but equally important.
 Communities mark the day with special Masses and elaborate altars filled with food, flowers, and symbolic items.
 If the feast falls on a Friday during Lent, the usual no-meat rule is often lifted, allowing for a hearty meal.